Posted on Tuesday, 21ˢᵗ January, 2020

 Regardless of your perception or understanding of a culture, a person’s ability or personal preferences, nothing beats sitting down and asking someone how they would like to be treated and honouring those preferences.
 It can be anything from how and when they eat, to where they eat and the food they prefer.
 Who they eat with can also be a sensitive issue.

-The final point in the framework states “Older people must be able to access high quality and culturally safe Aged Care services and support irrespective of their personal, social or economic vulnerabilities.”
+The final point in the framework states “Older people must be able to access high quality and culturally safe aged care services and support irrespective of their personal, social or economic vulnerabilities.”

 Regardless of the kind of diverse backgrounds your residents have come from, the additional considerations such as disability, dementia and frailty all mean these people are, by default, vulnerable.
 Ensuring they feel safe and cared for on their terms during mealtimes is essential.